BigA3919/GPAcalc/README.md

 # GPAcalc
 gpa calculator built in java
 TO USE:
 download and put in any folder.
+VERY important -> extract zip file
 DO NOT RENAME FILE OR IT WILL NOT WORK
 app will generate a text file to store user data
 Note: DO NOT TOUCH FILE OR IT WILL NOT WORK